munnamila/LED_ROS/README.md

 # LED_ROS

-this program is used to that turn on, turn off and blink LED.
+This program is used to that turn on, turn off and blink LED.
 For this you need a Raspberry Pi3, LEDs, resistences, jumpwires, a breadboard.

 ## Electric circuit